 The Grapevine Art & Soul Salon

-Scroll down the sidebar and click on Poetry Reading for more information on Barbara's writing and upcoming events.
+On the sidebar, click on Author Page, Barbara Knott for more information on Barbara's writing and upcoming events.

-LINKS to articles by Barbara Knott in The Grapevine:
+LINKS to articles, poems, and a story by Barbara Knott in The Grapevine:

 The Art of Darkness